anandpratap/single/README.md

 ## Features
 - Uses backward Newton with exact full jacobian, the jacobian is *efficiently* calculated using code generation by Tapenade
-- Adjoint and sensitivity calculations for an arbitary objective function
+- Adjoint and sensitivity calculations for an arbitrary objective function
 - OpenMP support, except for the jacobian calculations, which is work in progress

 ## Building